 We all know that learning about business energy meters isn’t the most interesting part of running a business.
 But if you’re in charge of a large business with high energy consumption, it pays to understand how it all works.
-Half Hourly meters in UK are slowly working their way into popular business lingo.
-So, we’ve put together this Q&A to help answer all of those burning questions.
+Half-hourly meters are slowly working their way into popular business lingo, so we’ve put together this Q&A to help answer all of those burning questions.

 If you’re unsure what type of meter you have, check the supply number which will be printed at the top of your most recent energy bill.
 If it starts with 00, then you have a half-hourly meter.

-The biggest benefit is that you’ll receive more accurate business electricity bills, which means never paying more than you have to.
+The biggest benefit to your business is that you’ll receive much more accurate bills, which means never paying more than you have to.
 In the past, only having one reading per year meant that you either ended up paying more than required based on an estimated bill, or you would pay too little, resulting in an additional bill at the end of the year.
-Basically, this energy meter will help you to reduce your electricity bill.

-Half hourly meters are mandatory if your business has a peak energy demand or usage of more than 100kW in any half an hour period.
-Otherwise, you won’t require a half-hourly meter until the start of April 2017.
+Half-hourly meters are mandatory if your business has a peak energy demand of more than 100kW in any half an hour period.
+Otherwise, you won’t require a half hourly meter until the start of April 2017.